liannnix/altrepoapi/README.md

-# ALTRepo API (clickhouse database)
+# altrepodb API

-ALTRepo API is a REST API for the repository database of ALT distribution.
-ALTRepo API allows users to get the necessary information regards to the repository by GET requests.
+altrepodb API is a REST API for the repository database of ALT distribution. altrepodb API allows users to get the necessary information regards to the repository by GET requests.

 API documentation is available by Swagger web-interface at

 http://altrepo.api.address/api/

+# License

+GNU AGPLv3

 ## Dependencies